robfallows/tunguska-gauge/README.md

 Themes are in `TunguskaGauge.themes`

 A theme provides a named initial set of options for a new TunguskaGauge instance.
-A basic theme is built in (called "basic"), which can be overwritten if you have another theme package.
+A basic theme is built in (called "basic"), which can be superseded if you have another theme package.

 ```JavaScript
 TunguskaGauge.themes = {